integromat/vscode-apps-sdk/README-app-local-development.md

 ### Local clone structure

 When the SDK app is cloned into local files, it is created into some subdirectory (mostly `src`).
 In this directory, the most important file is `makecomapp.json` which is the main file of the whole project.
 There is the list of all components, app metadata and links to all component code files.
 Anytime a new component is created, it must be defined in this `makecomapp.json` file.
-When a developer right-clicks to this file, he sees a couple of additional actions, which can manage/edit/develop the local project.
+When a developer right-clicks to this file, he can perform a couple of additional actions for managing/editing/deploying the project local code.

 Many actions can be also executed on a sub-part of the project only.
 For this case, the right-click can be used on any component's subdirectory or on any component code file.